openhab/openhab-docs/installation/docker.md

 ### USB sticks

 If you want use an USB stick (for example for Z-Wave network), then it will be not available for the dockerized system by default.
-In Docker Openhab2 is running in name of `openhab`, a restricted user.
-There is a solution for that.
+In Docker openHAB is running in name of `openhab`, a restricted user.
 The stick will work if you run the following command right after docker image is started.

 ```bash
 docker exec \